mitsuba-renderer/enoki/docs/custom.rst

 1. Control flow such as ``if`` statements must be replaced by branchless code involving masks (see the :cpp:func:`enoki::select` statement on line 15).
-   Separate entries may have a different control flow, which is not possible with standard C++ language constructs, hence the need for masks.
+   Separate array entries may undergo a different control flow, which is not possible with standard C++ language constructs, hence the need for masks.

    If desired, the early-out optimization from the previous snippet can be preserved for the special case that *all* records are unreliable: